NESCent/fcdb-api/README.md

 The current dockerfile requires sharing a volume between the host and the container, to access the connection parameters.
 This could easily be reworked to pass these in as command-line arguments.

-1. Build the docker container (Only required once)
+1. Build the docker image (Only required once)

         $ cd fcdb-api
         $ docker build -t dleehr/fcdb-api .